-- Have a cumulative grade point average of a "B" in all courses taken as a graduate student.
+- Have a cumulative grade point average of a 3.0 in all courses listed on the candidacy and all courses taken as a graduate student.
 Lower division courses are not included in this calculation.

 Advancement To Candidacy Petition

-Once you have met your pre-candidacy requirements, you should meet with your advisor to start the advancement to candidacy process.
-Your advancement to candidacy serves as a contract between Graduate Admissions and Program Evaluations, your graduate department, and you indicating that by successfully completing the courses listed on the candidacy petition you will receive a master's degree from San Jose State University.
+Once you have met your pre-candidacy requirements, you should meet with your advisor to start the advancement-to-candidacy process.
+Your Petition for Advancement to Graduate Candidacy form (“candidacy form”) serves as a contract between Graduate Admissions & Program Evaluations, your graduate department, and you indicating that by successfully completing the courses listed on the candidacy form you will receive a master's degree from San Jose State University.
 The initial advisor meeting varies among departments.
-Some departments fill out the candidacy form for the student while other departments allow the student to fill out the form themselves and meet with the graduate advisor at a later time.
-This will also be when you state whether you plan on completing a Thesis or Project.
+Some departments fill out the candidacy form for the student, while other departments allow the student to fill out the form themselves and meet with the graduate advisor at a later time.
+This meeting will also be when you state whether you plan on completing a Thesis or Project.
 When filling out the candidacy form the following requirements must be met:

-- Only 20% of the courses listed may be from transfer credit work (courses from other departments at SJSU taken as a graduate student are not considered transfer work).
-Transfer credit work listed must be already approved.
+- As much as 30% of the courses listed may be from transfer credit work, including from the senior undergraduate year at SJSU, from other universities where the course was not taken for degree credit, or from any advisor-approved Open University courses such as certificate courses.
+Courses from other departments at SJSU taken as a graduate student are not considered transfer work.
 See Transfer Credit for more information.

-- Courses which may not be used on the candidacy petition are basic skills courses (below 100 level), student teaching, 300 level residence, and 400 level extended studies courses taken at SJSU.
+- Courses that may not be used on the candidacy petition are basic skills courses (below 100 level), student teaching, 300-level residence, and 400-level extended studies courses taken at SJSU.

 Deadlines and Notification

 The deadline to submit your candidacy will depend on when you plan on graduating.
-Graduate Admissions and Program Evaluations needs at least a couple of months to properly evaluate your candidacy petition and notify you.
+Graduate Admissions and Program Evaluations needs at a minimum of two months to properly evaluate your candidacy petition and notify you.
 Please see our current candidacy deadlines to see when you should submit this petition.
-You will be notified if your candidacy petition has been approved or denied through the mail, e-mail, and under "Other Indicators" on My SJSU.
+You will be notified if your candidacy petition has been approved or denied through the mail, and under "Other Indicators" in your My SJSU account.
 If you have been approved for candidacy, you will still need to submit a graduation application when you are ready to receive your degree.
 Please read Applying for Graduation for further details.
 If your candidacy is denied you will receive a letter in the mail detailing the exact steps you need to do to clear any deficiencies.